Daniel Radcliffe Reads ‘Harry Potter & The Sorcerer’s Stone’ In New Audio Series

 The 34-second promotional video also includes actress Claudia Kim, actress Noma Dumezweni, and actor and comedian Stephen Fry, with promises of more names to come.
 The tweet also included a link that takes readers to “Chapter One: ‘The Boy Who Lived'” being read ceremoniously first by Radcliffe himself.

 “Daniel will be the first of many exciting contributors to help us read through the first Harry Potter book, as he introduces the Dursleys, who don’t like anything mysterious.
 Enter a cat reading a map, owl-filled skies and whispers about the Potters.
-So, get comfy and enjoy!” reads the page.
+So, get comfy and enjoy!” according to the website.

-The website also houses interactive reading activities for younger readers (or those young at heart) that includes “chapter-themed tasks and quizzes, along with a secret quest” and even getting sorted into a Hogwarts house.
+The website also houses interactive reading activities for younger readers (or those young at heart) that includes chapter-themed tasks and quizzes, and even a secret quest and even getting sorted into a Hogwarts house.

 There is also discussion-driven reading material geared toward children, titled Finding Strength In Harry Potter, that will encourage readers to understand themes surrounding belonging, curiosity, friendship, confidence, courage, and hope.